-Delivered by J.P.
-Moreland at the Evangelical Theological Society, November 18, 2004.
+Delivered at the Evangelical Theological Society, November 18, 2004

 The astute listener will have already picked up that I am an unrepentant correspondence advocate who eschews the various anti-realist views of truth.
 In what follows I shall weigh in on the topic first, by sketching out the correspondence theory and the postmodern rejection of it, and second, by identifying five confusions of which I believe postmodern revisionists are guilty.
 I shall close by warning that not only are postmodern views of truth and knowledge confused, but postmodernism is an immoral and cowardly viewpoint such that persons who love truth and knowledge, especially disciples of the Lord Jesus, should do everything they can to heal the plague that postmodernism has and inevitably does leave.